abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 of fear.
 Ajahn Sucitto just stayed there with the robbers, quietly and calmly dealing with them.
-When the leader of the robbers held an ax over Ajahn’s head and was about to murder him, Ajahn Sucitto calmly recited, *Namo tassa bhagavato arahato sammāsambuddhassa,* “Homage to the Blessed, Noble, and Perfectly Enlightened One.”
+When the leader of the robbers held an ax over Ajahn’s head and was about to murder him, Ajahn Sucitto calmly recited, *Namo tassa bhagavato arahato sammāsambuddhassa*, “Homage to the Blessed, Noble, and Perfectly Enlightened One.”
 He came into the present moment, made an honest assessment of the situation, and found himself truly ready to die.
 Needless to say, Ajahn lived to tell the tale, and